aditosoftware/vscode-input/README.md

 | --------------------------------------------------------- | --------------------------------------------------- |
 | ![dialog on windows](media/confirmationDialogWindows.png) | ![dialog on macOs](media/confirmationDialogMac.png) |

 You can see that in both cases, it is an os specific dialog.
-The position of the buttons can not be changed.
+The position of the buttons can not be changed and may be different depending on the OS.

 ### Input Box

-Lets the user enter a text value.
-The result will be always a string.
+Let the user enter a text value.
+The result will be always a `string`.
 In the example below you can see how to extract the value from the result.

 This input box is highly customable.
 That means, you have every option from `vscode.InputBoxOptions` available in the attribute `inputBoxOptions`.
 If no `title` was given, then a generic title will be used.